-Prominent among these efforts is the coordination facilitated across all campuses by UConn's Community Resource Team (CRT).
-The CRT, which meets regularly throughout the year, is composed of UConn employees, students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
-The CRT's collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
-The CRT facilitates and sustains important relationships with outside agencies and the regional campuses.
-In addition, the CRT has hosted trainings by both UConn and outside presenters to raise awareness for key personnel in areas including, but not limited to, Title IX, sexual violence response, trauma-informed practices and intimate partner violence.
+Prominent among these efforts is the coordination facilitated across all campuses by UConn's Community Resource Teams (CRTs).
+The CRTs, one for Storrs and Regional campuses and one at UConn Health, meet regularly throughout the year.
+Each CRT is composed of UConn employees, students and off-campus partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
+This collaborative work helps to ensure that UConn provides a coordinated, compassionate, trauma-informed response to victims and survivors.
+The CRTs facilitate and sustain important relationships with outside agencies and the regional campuses.
+In addition, the CRTs have hosted trainings by both UConn and outside presenters to raise awareness for key personnel in areas including, but not limited to, Title IX, sexual violence response, trauma-informed practices and intimate partner violence.